Skip to main content

 TIP: You will need a copy of your full benefit plan booklet.
 These are often called a Summary Benefit Plan (SBP) or Summary Plan Description (SPD).
 You can typically get this large document from your employer’s personnel department or from your insurance plan website.

 Individually purchased health insurance is also often called a “commercial” plan.
 It is like an employer-sponsored health plan.
-Read the section entitled “My insurance is through my employer” for an overview of how to proceed when your benefits cover penile prosthesis (penile implants) for treating ED.
+Read the section entitled “My insurance is through my employer” for an overview of how to proceed when your benefits cover penile implants for treating ED.
 The above section also tells you what to do when the insurance plan you have says you have non-coverage, or when benefits exclude coverage for erectile dysfunction treatment and/or penile implants.

 State Medicaid and Medicaid Managed Care coverage may vary by state and by plan type.
 You should ALWAYS confirm your benefits before an implant procedure.
 If the penile implant is not covered by your state Medicaid or Medicaid Managed Care, you will be responsible for all charges related to the surgery.